rrkjonnapalli/rrkjonnapalli.github.io/README.md

         DMP is the place where Way2online is building the profiles of the users, to target the specific users they need for their campaign targeting.

-        Technologies used: python, Node JS
+        Technologies used: Python, Node JS

         Databases used: Cassandra, Mongodb, Redis